adikari/dotfiles/README.md

 ## Dependencies

 Currently this dotfiles depends on the following.
-I will make these optional in future and add ability to turn them on or off.
+If you have dependencies missing you will asked to install it during installation.

+### Mandatory
+1. Vim 7.4 with python support
+2. zsh shell

+### Optional
+Eventhough these are optional, I highly recommend to install.
+If you continue without these dependencies, functionality dependent on them will not be installed.

 1. ctags
 2. phpcs
 3. fortune
+4. cmake
+5. npm

 ## How to set up